Duration

 Trimester 5

-In Production Studio III and Studio IV students will design and develop a short production completed to a professional/publishable standard.
-The design and prototyping stage of the project is undertaken in Production Studio II, along with the early stages of production.
-Students will be expected to develop and document a concept for a project and a project plan for the development and production of the full project (including Production Studio IV), or to contribute as a specialist to one or more of these projects, culminating in an exhibition of the completed works.
+In Studio III and Studio IV students will design and develop a short production completed to a professional/publishable standard.
+The design and prototyping stage of the project is undertaken in Production Studio III, along with the early stages of production.
+Students will be expected to develop and document a concept for a project and a project plan for the development and production of the full project (including Studio IV), or to contribute as a specialist to one or more of these projects, culminating in an exhibition of the completed works.
 They will work with their peers and mentors to develop required advanced technical skills and to regularly critique and refine their creative and technical goals.
-AGA402 students, in consultation with the unit coordinator, may also involve students in AGA304 to assist in the development of this project.
-At the end of this unit, students will need to have developed detailed creative and technical documentation and prototype elements and begun full production which will then be carried over into Production Studio IV.
+AGA 402 students, in consultation with the unit coordinator, may also involve students in AGA 304 to assist in the development of this project.
+At the end of this unit, students will need to have developed detailed creative and technical documentation and prototype elements and begun full production which will then be carried over into Studio IV

 Digital compositing is the process of combining visual elements into cohesive still and moving images and is integral for any post-production facility.
 Students are introduced to key areas in compositing, moving from separating and combining still images, to working with complex transparency, camera movement and computer-generated images.
 These scaffolded weekly projects prepare students for a proposal and project completed in a para-professional studio environment.